libertychurchuk/libertychurchuk.github.io/_groups/mike-claire-fitchie.md

   our home.
 We love to spend time - relationship with God and with each other is key to us.
 Food, friendship building and fun is always high on our agenda!
 image: "/v1565123225/mike-claire_vqterg.png"
+when: Twice a month on a Sunday at 4.00pm

 ---